slatedocs/slate/source/includes/_payouts.md

 * Make a transfer — check [our video guide](https://transferwise.com/help/article/1779442/creating-a-transfer/video-guide-make-a-transfer) for a step-by-step guide.

 * Verify that our coverage includes your currency route(s).
+Check [Supported Currencies](https://transferwise.com/help/article/1569835/basic-information/supported-currencies).

 ### 3. Choose the best tool for you